A quiescent galaxy in a gas-rich cosmic web node at z~3: Summary and implications

-In this work, we presented the serendipitous discovery of a massive red galaxy ($M_\star \simeq 10^{11} M_\sun$) located in a gas-rich cosmic web node at $z=3.250$.
-Surprisingly the galaxy, which we call the ``Red Potato,'' is quiescent with a SFR at least 1 dex below the SFMS (Section \ref{sec:measurements}), although it is at the center of an 80-kpc reservoir of cool CGM (10$^4$--10$^5$\,K) traced by the extended Ly$\alpha$ emission (Section \ref{sec:measurements_env}).
+In this work, we present the serendipitous discovery of a massive red galaxy ($M_\star \simeq 10^{11} M_\sun$) located in a gas-rich cosmic web node at $z=3.250$.
+Surprisingly, the galaxy, which we call the ``Red Potato,'' is quiescent with a SFR at least 1 dex below the SFMS (Sect.\ \ref{sec:measurements}), although it is at the center of an 80-kpc reservoir of cool CGM (10$^4$--10$^5$\,K) traced by the extended Ly$\alpha$ emission (Sect.\ \ref{sec:measurements_env}).

-In terms of gas inside the galaxy, the Red Potato is poor in molecular and neutral gas according to non-detections of the CO(4--3) and Na~D lines, indicating a molecular gas fraction smaller than 10\% (Section \ref{subsec:analysis_fgas}).
-Neither does it have detectable gas outflows (Section \ref{subsec:analysis_kinematics_outflows}).
-Rest-frame optical emission lines are detected from the galaxy, which are consistent with being driven by AGN illumination rather than star formation (Section \ref{subsec:analysis_sedfitting_sfr_agn}).
+In terms of gas inside the galaxy, the Red Potato is poor in molecular and neutral gas according to nondetections of the CO(4--3) and Na~D lines, indicating a molecular gas fraction smaller than 10\% (Sect.\ \ref{subsec:analysis_fgas}).
+Neither does it have detectable gas outflows (Sect.\ \ref{subsec:analysis_kinematics_outflows}).
+Rest-frame optical emission lines are detected from the galaxy, which are consistent with being driven by AGN illumination rather than star formation (Sect.\ \ref{subsec:analysis_sedfitting_sfr_agn}).
 The galaxy appears to be a dispersion-dominated system according to the kinematics of ionized gas traced by H$\alpha$.

-In terms of CGM properties, the Red Potato is located at the center of a large reservoir of gas traced by a Ly$\alpha$ halo which is around 80 kpc in diameter at a sensitivity limit of $3\times 10^{-18}~$erg/s/cm$^2$/arcsec$^2$ (Section \ref{subsec:analysis_line_spatial_extents}).
+In terms of CGM properties, the Red Potato is located at the center of a large reservoir of gas traced by a Ly$\alpha$ halo which is around 80 kpc in diameter at a sensitivity limit of $3\times 10^{-18}~$erg/s/cm$^2$/arcsec$^2$ (Sect.\ \ref{subsec:analysis_line_spatial_extents}).
 In addition, the H$\alpha$ and [O III] lines are also more spatially extended than the galaxy stellar continuum.
-The Red Potato CGM shows high velocity dispersion values according to the observed Ly$\alpha$ and H$\alpha$ line profiles, which indicate elevated levels of gas turbulence in the CGM compared to other Ly$\alpha$ nebulae at similar redshifts and Ly$\alpha$ surface brightness values (Section \ref{subsec:analysis_line_spatial_extents2}).
+The Red Potato CGM shows high velocity dispersion values according to the observed Ly$\alpha$ and H$\alpha$ line profiles, which indicate elevated levels of gas turbulence in the CGM compared to other Ly$\alpha$ nebulae at similar redshifts and Ly$\alpha$ surface brightness values (Sect.\ \ref{subsec:analysis_line_spatial_extents2}).

 Intriguingly, deep X-ray observations suggest the presence of an extended X-ray jet which most likely emanates from a luminous X-ray AGN neighbor, indicating a certain form of jet-mode feedback acting on the Red Potato CGM.
-This is corroborated by the detection of bright radio emission in the low-resolution ASKAP 0.8 GHz map (Section \ref{subsec:analysis_xray_radio}).
+This is corroborated by the detection of bright radio emission in the low-resolution ASKAP 0.8 GHz map (Sect.\ \ref{subsec:analysis_xray_radio}).